“They… FIRED me!”

-“Like I said… teachers get hired and contracts get signed in the summer.
+GM: “Uh, all right.
+Anyway… it’s like I said.
+Teachers get hired and contracts get signed in the summer.
 I’ll look, definitely, but they probably won’t be hiring unless someone had to dip out.
 That’s more something to do next year.”

 “But things are more flexible with subs.”

 GM: “It’s weird with the Board of Trustees,” frowns Anna.
 “They’re not involved in day-to-day things with the school… why would they want me fired?”

 “How would they even know I assigned that project…?”

 Victoria: “Because when McGehee is in the crosshairs of the high and mighty, they’ll need to make a show of blood.
 You are that blood.”

 GM: “No, I just mean how they learned about this all.”